vippsas/vipps-episerver/docs/configure.md

 services.AddSingleton<IVippsPollingService, VippsPollingService>();
 ```

-It is important that IVippsOrderProcessor, IVippsPollingService and IVippsOrderSynchronizer is registered as a singletons.
+It is important that IVippsOrderProcessor, IVippsPollingService and IVippsOrderSynchronizer are registered as singletons.

 ## Fallback controller